zer2/Fantasy-Basketball--in-progress-/readme.md

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/5996da7a-a877-4db1-bb63-c25bed81415f

 The transformation looks similar for all the other categories.
 Adding up the results for all categories yields an aggregate Z-score, which provides an intuitive quantification of overall player value

-## 2. Justifying Z-scores
+## 2. Justifying Z-scores for Rotisserie

-As I said before, I think Z-scores are suboptimal.
-But there is a sense in which they do work, and before getting into their flaws, it is helpful to understand the positive case for them.

-The proof will consider Z-scores in the context of the "Head-to-Head: Each Category" format, because it is relatively easy to analyze compared to the other head-to-head format, "Most Categories"

 ### A. Assumptions and setup

-Z-scores can be derived by asking the question: **if team one has $N-1$ players, randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool, which player should the first team choose as their next player**?
-This question implicitly assumes that besides the player currently being chosen, all other players from both teams are selected randomly from a pool of high-performing players.
+Deriving a truly optimal strategy for fantasy basketball is effectively impossible; the game is far too complex.
+Instead, we need to simplify the game and then come up with a heuristic.

+In Rotisserie, you get one point for each team you beat in each category.
+The real objective is to score more points than any other drafter, but we can simplify that to trying to score as many points as possible.
+Another way of phrasing the simplified objective is that against an arbitrary opponent, you want to have the highest possible expected number of category victories.
+Winning a category requires having a superior value across the entire season.
+This is equivalent to having a superior average weekly value, which corresponds to our definitions of Z-scores, so we can analyze that instead.
+This simplifies the problem to trying to win as many categories as possible in a single week against an arbitrary opponent, where all players perform at their long-term averages.

+Secondly, we assume that all players besides a single one in question are chosen randomly from a pool of high-performing players.
 This assumption is obviously not exactly true, since drafters are trying to take the strongest players available, not choosing at random.
-But some kind of simplifying assumption is necessary to derive a tidy heuristic.
-And this is not a completely crazy one, since all teams will always have some strong and some weak players chosen from a variety of positions, making them random-ish in aggregate.
+However, it is not completely crazy either, since all teams will always have some strong and some weak players chosen from a variety of positions, making them random-ish in aggregate.

+Now we can phrase the problem more formally. **If team one has $N-1$ players, randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool, which player should the first team choose as their next player to optimize the expected value of categories won against team two, assuming all players perform at exactly their long term mean for a week**?

+It helps to think through a concrete example.
 Let's imagine a league where $N=12$ and team one is choosing a player.
 The assumptions tells us that team one has $11$ other randomly chosen players, and team two has $12$ randomly chosen players.

 With all of this information, we can brute-force calculate the probability that team one wins based on the statistics of the player they are choosing, and try to optimize for it

 ### B.	Category differences